Micah-Shallom/DevOps_Projects/README.md

 # DevOps_Projects
 darey io project based learning

-The following projec
+The following projects will be implemented:
-8. Load Balancing Solution With Nginx
+1. Load Balancing Solution With Nginx